 Winter is May to the end of August, it does not rain at all in winter although evening and early mornings are cold.
 Temperature varies from 8 degrees C to 24 degrees C at midday.

-Anti-malaria precautions are not essential for this area since there is a very low risk in the area.
+Anti-malaria precautions are recommended for this ride although the risk in the area is classified as 'low'.
 If you do choose to take them they should be commenced prior to arrival in Botswana, for further details please see your local doctor or pharmacist.
 There may be other health risks, please contact your doctor regarding up to date vaccination advice prior to leaving.
 Full information for health requirements for visitors is also available from the Medical Advisory Service for Travelers Abroad who can be reached on 0113 238 7575 or at www.masta.org

 There is electricity at the base camp of Two Mashatus, as well as WiFi and a USB camera recharging point is available.
 On the intervening nights there is no electricity, so bring any spare batteries you may need.

 We recommend the use of neutral-coloured clothing (khaki, brown, beige and green) that blends in with the bush (no brightly coloured, or white clothing)